bjpop/gurita/docsrc/plotting.rst

 .. code-block:: text

-    hatch count -x class -o example.png < titanic.csv
+    gurita count -x class -o example.png < titanic.csv

 .. warning::

-   If tell Hatch to save a plot to a specific file name, and that file already exists, Hatch will overwrite the contents of the file with the new plot.
+   If tell Gurita to save a plot to a specific file name, and that file already exists, Gurita will overwrite the contents of the file with the new plot.
 This will lose old contents of the file.

 .. _format: